Title: Dilution and partial periods (Adjusting the Period Hours method, Percentage of Period Pay)

 What’s covered in this document:

 The following steps outline the process for calculating the expected dilution period for a salaried new hire, termination mid-period or employee with uncompensated leave.
-This process should be followed after the timesheet has been approved and is in a COMPLETED or LOCKED status but before the timesheet is EXTRACTED.
+This process should be followed after the timesheet has been approved and is in a COMPLETED or LOCKED state but before the timesheet is extracted.

 Assess the following values:

-The ADJUSTED PERIOD HOURS are entered into the HOURS IN PERIOD field of the employee’s Dilution screen in the person profile. (http://help.unanet.com/current/unanet_menu/people/people_dilution.htm).
+The ADJUSTED PERIOD HOURS are entered into “Hours in Period” field of the employee’s dilution screen in the person profile. (http://www.unanet.com/unadocs/current/unanet_menu/people/people_dilution.htm).
 Following this process will ensure the employee’s adjusted cost rate is accurate.

 In a semi-monthly time period, the standard dilution hours are set to 86.667.
 Within a given period, a new-hire works 7 of 10 working days.
 Let’s assume the standard work day is 8 hours.

 |A||HOURS WORKED||8 hours * 7 days||56 hours|